MichaelC1999/WhaleHarasser/README.md

 - Users who have been liquidated on Aave for more than $1 million.

 ## Future Development
-WhaleHarasser holds great potential for future development, including:
+WhaleWhisper holds great potential for future development, including:

 - Implementation of marketing query logic within iExec applications for enhanced efficiency.
 - Exploration of dynamic pricing models where the price paid to a user depends on how specific the criteria is.